-- o If your physical safety is a concern, contact UCIPD and/or your local law enforcement for immediate help and for safety planning, both in the workplace and at home. - o Tell your Department Chair about your concerns so that the Chair can help you and help marshal resources. - o Tell Academic Personnel, by notifying either your School's Chief Personnel Officer or Assistant Dean or by contacting Academic Personnel directly. - o Consider activating UCI's "Consultation Team," a behavioral intervention team that can advise you and your colleagues about resources. - o You can access personal support services via Faculty/Staff Support Services (see contact list below) or UCI's Employee Assistance Program (see contact list below).
+- o If your physical safety is a concern, contact UCIPD and/or your local law enforcement for immediate help and for safety planning, both in the workplace and at home. - o Tell your Department Chair about your concerns so that the Chair can help you and help marshal resources. - o Tell Academic Personnel, by notifying either your School's Chief Personnel Officer or Assistant Dean or by contacting Academic Personnel directly. - o Consider activating UCI's "Consultation Team," a behavioral intervention team that can advise you and your colleagues about resources. - You can access personal support services via Faculty/Staff Support Services or UCI's Employee Assistance Program.